pdemeulenaer/databricks-poc-template/README.md

     --no-input
 ```

-If you want to create a pre-filled template with a use-case and adapted CICD pipeline (including linting, coverage calculation, Sonar code analysis), just fork this repo instead.
+2. If you want to create a pre-filled template with a use-case and adapted CICD pipeline (including linting, coverage calculation, Sonar code analysis), just fork this repo instead, and modify the code for your own use case inside the package folder, here called databricks_poc_template.
+If you want to change that folder name, then also replace that name within these files:

+- Makefile

+- .github/workflows/ci.yml

+- .github/workflows/cd_prod.yml

+- conf/deployment.yml

+- .coveragerc

+- setup.py

+- sonar-project.properties

+- the *.py files contained in the package folder

 ## Instructions to reproduce the different steps